congdaoduy298/TorchServe/README.md

 ### 1.Access Logs:

-- When you load TorchServe with a model and run inference against the server, the following logs are collected into the access_log.log:
+- When you load TorchServe with a model and run inference against the server, the following logs are collected into the `access_log.log`:

   ```
    2018-10-15 13:56:18,976 [INFO ] BackendWorker-9000 ACCESS_LOG - /127.0.0.1:64003 "POST /predictions/resnet-18 HTTP/1.1" 200 118